 Tip #4: Sensorium

 ‘Stimulate your senses’ is the motto of Sensorium.
-William Salim is the chef and mastermind behind Sensorium.
-The young head chef grew up in Medan, but spent most of his life in Australia.
+William Salim is the chef and mastermind behind the concept.
+The young head chef grew up in Medan but spent most of his life in Australia.

-In his clean and minimalistic designed cafe, Salim is eager to tell a story through his food and enjoys bringing people together.
-The interior is presented as elegant as the menu.
+In his clean and minimalistically designed café, Salim is eager to tell a story through his food and enjoys bringing people together.
+The interior is as elegant as the menu.

-The chef likes fusion cuisine and lets Australian brunch culture meet the Asian culinary scene.
-In his menu, he stimulates all five senses, when he serves an all day brunch with Brunch and Kimchi Ramen, Korean and Chinese scrambled egg, or Pork Belly and Chicken and rice bowl.
+The chef specializes in fusion cuisine, letting Australian brunch culture meet the Asian culinary scene.
+On his menu, he stimulates all five senses by serving an all-day brunch with Brunch Ramen, Kimchi Ramen, Korean and Chinese scrambled eggs, or Pork Belly and Chicken rice bowls.

-The Textural of Mushroom is on the plate the same beautiful as it sounds in wording.
-Mocktails, coffee drinks and fresh juices accompany the brunch choices.
+The Textural of Mushroom dish is as beautiful on the plate as it sounds.
+Mocktails, coffee drinks, and fresh juices accompany the brunch choices.

 - Daily: 9 am – 4 pm